27 of The Most Beautiful Greek Islands

 How to Get to The Greek Islands

-The smaller Greek islands can be reached by a combination of plane and ferry; although ferry frequency and timetables change depending on the season.
+The smaller Greek islands can be reached by a mix of plane and ferry.
+Keep in mind though, that ferry frequency and timetables change depending on the season.
 The best place to check out ferry routes, timetables, prices and to book tickets is online at Ferryhopper.

 BOOK FERRY TICKETS HERE